 Over and over again, in slow-motion, the clip was played again and again.
-Aikman said that he never remembered the game afterwards. “[W]henever I see footage of that game,” he said, “it’s like somebody else is out there doing it.”
+Aikman said that he never remembered the game afterward. “[W]henever I see footage of that game,” he said, “it’s like somebody else is out there doing it.”

-And journalists did drive this story.
+And journalists drove this story.

 The concussion story is a great example of the media getting it right.
 The NFL wanted the story to go away, but that’s not what happened.

 This is a transcript from the video series The Skeptic’s Guide to Health, Medicine, and the Media.
 Watch it now, on The Great Courses Plus.

 Mike Webster was a hard-playing center in the NFL for 17 seasons, mostly with the Pittsburgh Steelers.
 Some consider him the best center in NFL history.